JakeSteam/blog-programming/_posts/2017-02-19-calculating-weapon-damage-with-ideal-ranges.md

 ## The Conclusion

 Whilst the actual use case is fairly niche, this post should indicate why a generic formula is often the preferred approach instead of hardcoding lookup tables.
-With the approach taken, adding a new weapon type or dynamically adjusting a weapon’s range is very easy, and the damage is quickly calculated.
+With the approach taken, adding a new weapon type or dynamically adjusting a weapon's range is very easy, and the damage is quickly calculated.

 The formula may be useful for anyone needing to calculate values that need to drop off outside of a specific range at a varying rate, based on the size of the range.

-Additionally, this was a “iteratively created” formula, where I essentially [played with variables](https://i.imgur.com/QO62X0P.png) in Excel / Google Sheets until I got values that matched what I wanted to see.
+Additionally, this was a "iteratively created" formula, where I essentially [played with variables](https://i.imgur.com/QO62X0P.png) in Excel / Google Sheets until I got values that matched what I wanted to see.
 As such, I strongly suspect some steps are inefficient, particularly when calculating how far out of range a target is.